 In NIMASA, we are not also resting on our oars; we are trying to ensure that we capture the essence of our mandate in real time, all the time by ensuring that we strengthen our collaboration with Navy.
-We have also made some purchases in terms of contract procurement with some vessel owners, that is; we have also gotten some Fast Intervention Vessels, we have improved on surveillance system so that we will be able to mitigate some of this risks that are threatening existence and threatening safety in our maritime domain.
+We have also made some purchases in terms of contract procurement with some vessel owners, that is; we have also gotten some Fast Intervention Vessels, we have improved on surveillance Statistics out there show that system so that we will be able to mitigate some of this risks that are threatening existence and threatening safety in our maritime domain.